allansp84/spectralcubes/README.md

 ### How to Use this Software?

-This software run only by command line interfaces (CLIs) such as the shell program (e.g., sh, bash, ksh).
-To see the usage of this sofware, use the follow command:
+This software runs only by command line interfaces (CLIs) such as the shell program (e.g., sh, bash, ksh).
+To see the usage of this software, use the follow command:

 >     spectralcubesantispoofing.py --help